warningdangerous/magento-contacts_form_captcha/README.md

 ## CUSTOM DESIGN
 * If you have a custom design, you will need to update the corresponding "Contacts Form Captcha" file: app/design/frontend/base/default/template/contactsformcaptcha/form.phtml

+Thanks OlegKoval for this extension

+	i make this to keep data
+	* at captcha error
+	* at missing / wrong required field (Warningdangerous)